UltraMessaging/um_troubleshoot/README.md

 "lbmrcv" program was still trying to recover the lost packets.
-When it finally gave up and marked all of those transport gaps as unrecoverable, very shortly after that the transport session itself timed out.
+When it finally gave up and marked all of those transport gaps as unrecoverable, very shortly after that, the transport session itself timed out.
 So the next statistics monitoring interval, at 15:11:35, only had a context statistic, no transport stats.